 – see the note section after the picture below for my comments.

-If your certified diabetes educator, doctor or nutritionist … tells you, you must eat carbs or fiber… please laugh in their face and tell them to call me.
-I’ll even post my telephone number 704-443-8658.
+If your certified diabetes educator, doctor or nutritionist … tells you, you must eat carbs or fiber… please laugh in their face.

-3) 59% of my calories from fat… I love that. :) Same as above… if anyone tells you saturated fats are unhealthy … laugh in their face and give them my number.
+2) 59% of my calories from fat, I love that.
+Historically I’m in the 65-75% range. :) If anyone tells you saturated fats are unhealthy … laugh in their face.
 Hydrogenated veggie oils are bad… not saturated fats.

-4) Protein Grams of 144 … is exactly where it should be.
-I could care less about the ‘percentage’ of protein.
-Mark Sisson and others state that protein consumption should be approximately 1g of protein for each lean body pound.
-I estimate my lean body mass is about 144 lbs.
+3) Protein Grams of 144 … is a little high, but not by much.
+Protein consumption should be approximately 1g of protein for each lean body pound.
+I estimate my lean body mass is about 135 lbs.